 Consequently, a pipeline routing methodology was established with stakeholders and landowners to reduce development restrictions.
 The intent of the pipeline routing methodology for the Plan is to provide options for pipeline access to industrial sites while ensuring optimal industrial development.
 Development of industrial lands and pipelines is intended to be approached using a mechanism for solutions that is balanced and fair for all parties in this area.

-industrial development within the Plan area.
+To provide options for pipeline access to industrial sites while achieving optimal industrial development within the Plan area.